Whisper40/JamIutMdm/README.md

 **Auteurs :** Paul et Kévin ( Students in Networks And Telecommunications)

 **Encadré par :**  Jamal El Hachem ( Teaching and Research Assistant in Software Engineering and Security )

+### Projet
+[FR] L'objectif de ce projet est de mettre en place un site web pour l'association montoise de l'IUT.

+En s'inspirant de différents sites web d'associations, le but est de réaliser une interface permettant aux étudiants de s'intéresser à la vie étudiante de leur IUT.

+Cette interface à aussi pour but de permettre la réservation de voyages, sorties que proposerait l'IUT.

+[ENG] The objective of this project is to set up a website for the Montpellier association of the IUT.

+Drawing inspiration from various association websites, the aim is to create an interface that allows students to take an interest in the student life of their IUT.

+This interface also aims to allow the booking of trips, outings that the IUT would propose.

 ## Installation:
 Il est nécessaire d'avoir configurer correctement et de manière sécurisé votre serveur Web.